PabloDeWulf/pablodewulf.github.io/_projects/5_project.md

 ---

 I've always wanted to make a "day in a life" video.
 Sooooo, I made one (it's pretty amateurish).
-Welcome to a realistic day in my life as a third year mechanical engineering student at the [Vrije Universiteit Brussel](https://www.vub.be/nl):
+Welcome to a realistic day in my life as a third year electromechanical engineering student at the [Vrije Universiteit Brussel](https://www.vub.be/nl):

 <div class="row">
     <div class="container" id="yt-frame">